InfinitePain/Digital-Logic-Circuit-Simulator/README.md

     g++ -o digital_logic_circuit_simulator main.cpp
     ```

-4. Run the compiled program with:
+4. Run the compiled program in 8-bit adder mode with:

     ```
     ./digital_logic_circuit_simulator
+    ```

+	Or, to run the program with tests, use the following command:

+    ```
+    ./digital_logic_circuit_simulator test
     ```

 ## Contributing

 Contributions to this project are welcome.
 If you have any suggestions for improvements or additional features, please feel free to open an issue or submit a pull request on the project's GitHub repository.